If you’ve been thinking about creating an online course, chances are:

 You might consider setting up a “waitlist” page that just collects interested people’s name, email and maybe phone number.
 Then, contact them when your course is ready.

 But you’re not an exception.

-So in order to differentiate your product from others on the market, you’ll have to show them what makes your course unique.
+So in order to differentiate your online course from others on the market, you’ll have to show them what makes your course unique.

 You stand out from the crowd by infusing your course with:

 - Your beliefs around the causes and the solution

 - Your unique approach or method to get to that solution

 You want to get clear on this as early as possible because it makes everything else so much easier.